sergio78180/centreon/doc/en/user/configuration/10poller/03wizards.rst

 ********************************************************

 .. warning::
-   for this configuration you must have previously installed a poller.
+   For this configuration you must have previously installed a poller.

 .. image:: /images/user/configuration/10poller/centreon_broker_wizard_03_schema.png
    :align: center